TheRoyalMuffinMan/Airbnb-Clone/README.md

 # Airbnb-Clone
-Clone of a static Airbnb built in React
+Clone of Airbnb built in React

 ## Available Scripts